-1. Canada's Manufacturing Industry
+1. Progress in the Agricultural and Manufacturing Industry

 The goods-producing sector includes the manufacturing, construction, agriculture, forestry, fishing, and mining industries.

 Manufacturing employs a little over 10 percent of Canada's working population.

 While manufacturing is smaller today than it was 25 years ago, it is still an integral part of our economy.